-Attitude towards children: Children 12 years and older are welcome at Birkenhead House.
+Attitude towards children: Children of 12 years and older are welcome at Birkenhead House.

-Property’s age restrictions: Children 12 years and older are welcome at Birkenhead House.
+Property’s age restrictions: Children of 12 years and older are welcome at Birkenhead House.

-Special activities & services: There are no special activities and services here for children.
-For older there are two swimming pools and two beaches within walking distance.
-At the time of our visit the General Manager was a keen surfer and he would be happy to teach children how to surf.
+Special activities & services: There are no special activities and services here for children, although there are two swimming pools and two beaches within walking distance.
+At the time of our visit the general manager was a keen surfer and he would be happy to teach children how to surf.

-Notes: We feel that Brikenhead House is a very adult property and is not suitable for children under 16 years.
+Notes: We feel that Birkenhead House is a very adult property and is not suitable for children under 16 years.